 In recent years, scientific studies have provided valuable information that helps understand the effects of climate change on natural systems.
 Translating and simplifying the data through interactive maps and incorporating real-world examples will make these studies and their outcomes more meaningful and useful to policy makers and to the general public.
 I am using my GIS, remote sensing and my interest in understanding the effects of climate change on terrestrial ecosystems to make interactive web maps and infographic to show this effects for general public.

 The three stories in this portfolio depict the effect of climate change on natural resources.
 Chapter one is a narrative outlining the stories, my reportage and plans for publication.
 Chapter two: Missing Migration: The Elk of Ya Ha Tinda.
 Chapter three: Drier, Hotter, Faster: How Climate Change and Drought Affect Wildfire.
 Chapter four: Roaring Lion Fire: Climate Change Hits Home.

 Climate change, data visualization, map, wildfire, drought

 Nazeri, Mona Dr, "Scene of a changing climate" (2017).
-Graduate Student Portfolios, Papers, and Capstone Projects.
+Graduate Student Portfolios, Professional Papers, and Capstone Projects.
 2.

 © Copyright 2017 Mona Nazeri Dr